gotoel/Algotrader/README.md

 ### Installing:

-Run: `pip install schedule pytz MetaTrader5 pandas forex-python pandas-ta`
+Run: `pip install schedule pytz MetaTrader5 pandas forex-python pandas-ta discord`

 The below TA-Lib install is deprecated for now in favor of pandas-ta